Fiberwise building and stratification in tensor triangular geometry: Fiberwise building

 \section{Fiberwise building}

-Throughout this section, let $\mathcal{I}$ denote a set.
-In the first part of this section, we work with tt-categories with small coproducts; in particular, we assume that the tensor product in a given tt-category commutes with coproducts in each variable separately.
+Throughout, we let $\mathcal{I}$ denote a set.
+Some of the results of this section hold in the generality of (closed) tt-categories with small coproducts in which the tensor product commutes with coproducts in each variable separately, and are therefore of independent interest.
+Hence, we choose to work in this level of generality and restrict to big tt-categories only when necessary.

 \begin{hypothesis} Let $f\colon \D \to \D'$ be a tt-functor between tt-categories with small coproducts.
-We assume that $f$ preserves coproducts and has a coproduct-preserving adjoint $g\colon \D' \to \D$ satisfying the projection formula: for $x$ in $\D$ and $y$ in $\D'$, we have \end{hypothesis}
+We assume that $f$ preserves coproducts and has a coproduct-preserving adjoint $g\colon \D' \to \D$ satisfying the projection formula: for $x$ in $\D$ and $y$ in $\D'$, we have